estelora/kie-drools-playbook/kie-workbench-drools-playbook.md

-#Linux Install and Configure KIE Workbench and KIE Server
+#Linux Installation and Configuration of KIE Workbench and Drools KIE Server

 This playbook enables users, developers, and systems people to get started on KIE-workbench and Drools for Centos 6.6.